 AOT has alleged ADM's actions benefited the company by increasing the value of ADM's "short" or "hedged" ethanol positions.
 "Stated differently, plaintiff alleges that Bradbury and Kuffel artificially stunted ethanol prices to benefit ADM investments," the court said in its May 3 ruling.

-The court said AOT should have the opportunity to probe whether Kuffel's suspension was in any way connected to the alleged price-manipulation scheme.
+The court has said previously AOT should have the opportunity to probe whether Kuffel's suspension was in any way connected to an ethanol price-manipulation scheme alleged by AOT.

 Read more on DTN: